Welcome Francesco ! Please click on the arrow for all the details!

-This year we continue to explore how we reflect on the past and plan for the future while remaining focused on today.
-The Here+Now.... click the down arrow for more
+This year we are exploring how we reflect on the past and plan for the future while remaining focused on today... the here+now.
+Please click on the arrow for a snapshot of 2024.

 Seven wonderful creatives, some of whom we've met before, will be joining us throughout the year to explore Here+Now, our theme for 2024.
 We look forward to inviting you to creative workshops, exhibitions, events, and other activities.
 Here's a sneak peek of who will be coming our way...

-We would like to thank our partner Healthway with whom we proudly promote the Act Belong Commit message; the Department of Local Government, Sport and Cultural Industries; Lotterywest; Regional Arts WA; Mid West Development Commission; Department of Primary Industries and Regional Development; and philanthropic donors for working with us to foster happy healthy communities and vibrant creative towns.
+We would like to thank our partner Healthway with whom we proudly promote the Act Belong Commit message; the Department of Local Government, Sport and Cultural Industries; Lotterywest; Regional Arts WA; Mid West Development Commission; Department of Primary Industries and Regional Development; and philanthropic donors for working with us to foster happy healthy communities and vibrant creative towns through the arts.

 Weekly- Wednesdays